Chavaughn Lewis

-Chavaughn Lewis (born February 1, 1993) is an American professional basketball player who last played for Ironi Kiryat Ata of the Israeli Basketball Premier League.
+Chavaughn Daniel Lewis (born February 1, 1993) is an American professional basketball player who last played for Zastal Zielona Góra in the Polish Basketball League (PLK).
 He played high school basketball at St. Mary's High School in Manhasset, New York, reaching the Class A state finals as a senior in 2011.
 He then played college basketball with the Marist Red Foxes; in four seasons with the team he obtained three All-MAAC selections and was included in the NABC All-District Second Team in his senior season.
 His 2,119 career points at Marist make him the top scorer in program history.
 After going undrafted in the 2015 NBA draft, Lewis played in the NBA Summer League for the Philadelphia 76ers before starting his professional career in Lithuania with Juventus Utena.

 High school career

 Lewis was born in the New York City borough of Queens to Edgar and Pansy Lewis, and attended St. Mary's High School in Manhasset, New York.
 Lewis' father Edgar died on March 28, 2009.
 Chavaughn Lewis established himself as one of the best players in the Long Island area, and in his senior year he averaged 24 points, 8 rebounds, 4 assists, 3 steals, and 2 blocks per game.
 His team amassed a 28–0 record on the way to the Class A state finals in the 2011 season, where they lost to Long Island Lutheran, 51–78.
 St. Mary's ended the season with a 29–1 record, and Lewis was selected to the NYSSWA All-State First Team.

 Lewis received offers from several NCAA Division I programs, including Long Island, Marist, Loyola (Maryland) and Siena: he opted to play at Marist.